-Certain individuals and entities associated with licensees, including, but not limited to, directors and officers of a licence holder and any organization that controls the licence holder, the key positions identified by licence class (e.g., master grower, quality assurance person and head of security), and any individual or position specified by the Minister pursuant to Section 67(2) of the Cannabis Act must hold a valid security clearance issued by the Minister.
+Certain individuals and entities associated with Licence Holders must hold a valid security clearance issued by the Minister of Health (the "Minister"), including, but not limited to, directors and officers of a Licence Holder and any organization that controls the Licence Holder, individuals in key positions identified by Licence class (e.g., master grower, quality assurance person and head of security), and individuals identified by the Minister.
 Under the Cannabis Regulations, the Minister may refuse to grant security clearances to individuals with associations to organized crime or with past convictions for, or an association with, drug trafficking, corruption or violent offences, among other reasons.
-Individuals who have histories of non-violent, lower-risk criminal activity (for example, simple possession of cannabis, or small-scale cultivation of cannabis plants) are not automatically precluded from participating in the legal cannabis industry.
-The grant of security clearance to such individuals is at the discretion of the Minister and such applications will be reviewed on a case-by-case basis.